imagekit-developer/imagekit-php/README.md

 ## Getting Started
 1. **Sign up for ImageKit** – Before you begin, you need to sign up for an [ImageKit account](https://imagekit.io/registration/)
-1. Create your API Keys from [Developer Options](https://imagekit.io/dashboard/developer)
-1. We will be using the newly created API Keys and URL-endpoint (from [Developer Options](https://imagekit.io/dashboard/developer)) to initialize the ImageKit instance.
+2. Get your [API Keys](https://docs.imagekit.io/api-reference/api-introduction/api-keys) from [developer options](https://imagekit.io/dashboard/developer) inside the dashboard.
-1. **Minimum requirements** – To use PHP SDK, your system must meet the minimum requirements, including having **PHP >= 5.6**.
+3. **Minimum requirements** – To use PHP SDK, your system must meet the minimum requirements, including having **PHP >= 5.6**.
 We highly recommend having it compiled with the cURL extension and cURL 7.16.2+ compiled with a TLS backend (e.g., NSS or OpenSSL).
-1. **Install the SDK** – Using [Composer] is the recommended way to install the ImageKit SDK for PHP.
+4. **Install the SDK** – Using Composer is the recommended way to install the ImageKit SDK for PHP.
 The SDK is available via [Packagist](http://packagist.org/) under the [`imagekit/imagekit`](https://packagist.org/packages/imagekit/imagekit) package.
 If Composer is installed globally on your system, you can run the following in the base directory of your project to add the SDK as a dependency:
    ```
    composer require imagekit/imagekit
    ```
    Please see the [Installation](#installation) section for more detailed information about installing.
-1. **Using the SDK** – The best way to become familiar with how to use the SDK is to follow the Examples provided in the [Official Documentaion](https://docs.imagekit.io/getting-started/quickstart-guides/php).
+5. **Using the SDK** – The best way to become familiar with how to use the SDK is to follow the examples provided in the [quick start guide](https://docs.imagekit.io/getting-started/quickstart-guides/php).

 ## Quick Examples
 #### Create an ImageKit Instance